OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 A generic example for using the KeyChain to store, update or delete data can be found in the official Apple documentation<sup>[12]</sup>.

-A sample for using TouchID and passcode protected keys can be found in the official Apple documentaiton <sup>[13]</sup>.
+A sample for using TouchID and passcode protected keys can be found in the official Apple documentation <sup>[13]</sup>.

 Here is a sample in swift with which you can create the keys as follows (notice the `kSecAttrTokenID as String: kSecAttrTokenIDSecureEnclave`: here you instruct that we want to use the Secure Enclave directly):